 The Archbishop of Manila sent a truck full of medical supplies to the camp, but the Japanese refused to let it into the camp.
 When a representative of the Philippine Red Cross told a Japanese lieutenant that they could set up a 150-bed hospital for the POWs, he was slapped in the face by the lieutenant.
 Medicines sent to the camp by the Red Cross were confiscated by the Japanese for their own use.

-In late 1944, when it became apparent to the Japanese that the invasion of the Philippines was near, the POWs on this detail were sent to the Port Area of Manila.
+In early October 1944, when it became apparent to the Japanese that the invasion of Luzon was near, the POWs on this detail were sent to the Port Area of Manila.
 The Japanese were attempting to send healthy POWs to Japan and other countries to work as slave labor and prevent them from being liberated by advancing American forces.

 On October 10, the POWs boarded the Arisan Maru and 1775 prisoners were crammed into the first hold of the ship which could hold 400 men.
 They were packed in so tightly that they could not move.
 Along the sides of the hold were shelves that served as bunks, but the bunks were so close together that a man could not lift himself up when he used one.
 Those standing had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans, which the POWs could not use since they were packed in the hold so tightly.
 This resulted in the floor of the hold being covered with human waste.